Michael Mendl

-Michael Mendl (born Michael Sandrock; 20 April 1944) is a German actor.
-He has appeared in more than 100 films since 1975.
-He is best known internationally for his role in Downfall, the 2004 movie about Adolf Hitler's final days inside the Führerbunker.
+Michael Mendl (né Sandrock; 20 April 1944 – 5 September 2026) was a German actor.
+He appeared in more than 100 films and television productions.
+Mendl is best known internationally for his role of Helmuth Weidling in Downfall, the 2004 film about Adolf Hitler's final days inside the Führerbunker.

+In 2025, Mendl was diagnosed with skin cancer.
+He died from the disease in Berlin, on 5 September 2026, at the age of 82.